dasch-swiss/dsp-metadata-gui/docs/tab_view.md

 There can be multiple datasets.

-A project hosted on the DSP must have one or multiple datasets.
+A project hosted on the DSP must have at least one dataset.

 ### Project